meatcar/awtrix-pipewire-on-air/README.md

 # awtrix-on-air

-Monitor your microphone usage and display an "ON AIR" indicator on your Awtrix display.
+Monitor your microphone usage and display an "ON AIR" indicator on your Ulanzi TC001.

-This tool watches PipeWire for active microphone streams and automatically shows/hides an "ON AIR" message on your [Awtrix](https://awtrix.blueforcer.de/) smart display - perfect for letting others know when you're in a call or recording.
+This tool watches PipeWire for active microphone streams and automatically shows/hides an "ON AIR" message on your [Ulanzi TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882) running [Awtrix](https://awtrix.blueforcer.de/) firmware - perfect for letting others know when you're in a call or recording.

 ## Features